abrahamVado/LegalWorker/README.md

 Open http://localhost:5173

-If the API is running, the app attempts to preload the sample PDF found at http://localhost:8000/static/Sample_KPI_Rich_Contract.pdf
+If the API is running and you drop a PDF in `data/`, it will appear in the list at runtime.

 ## How to use

 1. Start the backend and the frontend.
-2. Drop one or more PDFs onto the window or use the sample that preloads.
+2. Drop one or more PDFs onto the window or use the "Upload" button (also uploads to backend).
 3. Resize side panes by dragging the two vertical handles.
 4. Click KPI tiles on the right to open the detail panel for each metric.

 ## Notes on KPIs

 The demo shows counters for counterparts, dates, places, and currency totals.
 When real extraction is not available, the UI seeds stable pseudo values per document.
 You can connect a parser by populating overview fields in the store:

 * counterparts: string array
 * dates: string array
 * places: string array
 * errors: string array
 * money: array of objects with amount and optional currency code

 ## Accessibility

 * Handles are reachable and operable with pointer, mouse, and touch.
 * Toggle buttons and dialog controls include labels.
 * Live regions announce empty states and chat messages where present.

 ## Troubleshooting

 * If PDFs do not display, verify the file type is application/pdf.
-* If the sample is not preloading, ensure the backend is running and that cors is allowed.
+* If the sample is not showing, ensure the backend is running and that CORS is allowed.
 * When resizing does not react, confirm the workspace grid element exists and has height.

 ## Licensing